Stuffed Baked Apples

 - Pour apple juice/cider in the bottom of a slow cooker and place the apples evenly across.

 - Cook in the slow cooker on high for 2 to 2.5 hours.

 - Serve immediately or keep refrigerated.

 Note: You can make these ahead of time and keep them refrigerated until ready to eat.
-Just heat them in the microwave for 30-40 seconds to heat up.
+Just heat them in the microwave for 30-40 seconds to warm them up.

 - calories: 262

 - total fat: 6.5g

 Disclaimer: InflammatoryBowelDisease.net does not provide any express or implied warrant toward the content or outcome of any recipe.